Tim Wilson is the Federal Liberal Member for Goldstein, and was first elected on 2 July 2016.

 Away from politics, Tim enjoys walking, running and bike riding, as well as visual arts.

-Tim and his partner Ryan are passionate supporters and members of the mighty Melbourne Demons, and as a hobby collect gins from across the world.
+Tim and his husband Ryan are passionate supporters and members of the mighty Melbourne Demons, and as a hobby collect gins from across the world.